directus/directus/docs/reference/api/rest/authentication.md

 ## Refresh

+Retrieve a new access token using a refresh token.

 <div class="two-up">
 <div class="left">

-Retrieve a new access token using a refresh token.

 ### Request Attributes

 <div class="definitions">

 `refresh_token`\
-<small>The refresh token to use.
-If you have the refresh token in a cookie through [`/auth/login`](#login), you don't have
-to submit it here.</small>
+The refresh token to use.
+If you have the refresh token in a cookie through [`/auth/login`](#login), you don't have to submit it here.

 </div>